awslabs/aws-support-tools/MWAA/readme.md

 - Call SSM with the document [AWSSupport-ConnectivityTroubleshooter](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-awssupport-connectivitytroubleshooter.html) to confirm connectivity between MWAA and different services
 - search logs for any errors and print those to standard output

-**Note**: SSM automation is charged to the AWS account.
-For more information [please follow this link](https://aws.amazon.com/systems-manager/pricing/#Automation).
+**Note: SSM automation is charged to the AWS account.
+For more information [please follow this link](https://aws.amazon.com/systems-manager/pricing/#Automation)**.

 This script requires permission to the following API calls:
 - [ec2:DescribeNetworkAcls](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeNetworkAcls.html)